Edoniah21/Resi-FIT-App/README.md

 -	An app with a strong social media recognition, cultural relativity and something that centralizes itself around college life and working towards our future goals.
 A social culture that fosters a dream building environment.

+Product Backlog

+-	Links directing users toward library of documents/books suggestive of user standing or progression towards reaching defined goal

+-	Glossary of Strategy references focused on potential market downturn

+-	Investment Budget Calculator

+-	Goal Burn Down Chart

+-	Link or repository for educational material for top educational career paths or High Value Skills

+-	Link to financial podcast covering various industries in market

+-	Breakdown of benefits of investing monthly, quarterly, or annual dividend stocks

+-	App w/ strong social media recognition, cultural relativity (Marketing Initiative) (Long-term initiative)

+-	A Weekly Podcast (Different people learned from) another resource that people who aren’t big readers.

+-	Access to be able to have live chats with advisors (Long-Term Objective)